techidaily/site-android-frp/source/_posts/hassle-free-ways-to-remove-frp-lock-from-poco-phones-withwithout-a-pc-by-drfone-android.md

 The ****Poco M6 Pro 4G FRP code**** serves as a protective barrier.
 It prevents unauthorized individuals from utilizing the Poco M6 Pro 4G device after it has been reset.
 By requesting the Google account credentials tied to the Poco M6 Pro 4G device, it acts as an extra layer of security.
 This ensures that only authorized users can access and operate the Poco M6 Pro 4G device.
 In essence, the Poco M6 Pro 4G FRP code is an integral security feature that reinforces user authentication.

 It prevents unauthorized access to the Poco M6 Pro 4G device, providing additional protection.
-Each [Poco device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html)possesses a distinct FRP (Factory Reset Protection) code.
+Each [Poco device](https://drfone.wondershare.com/unlock/vivo-screen-lock.html) possesses a distinct FRP (Factory Reset Protection) code.
 It is linked to the Google account that was previously synchronized with the Poco M6 Pro 4G device.
 It activates when you perform a factory reset on your Poco smartphone without signing out of the associated Google account.

 ### Usage of Poco M6 Pro 4G FRP Code